Classical and weak solutions to local first-order mean field games through elliptic regularity: Introduction

 where $H:\mathbb{T}^{d}\times\mathbb{R}^{d}\rightarrow\mathbb{R}$ is a strictly convex Hamiltonian of quadratic growth, $f,g:\mathbb{T}^{d}\times[0,\infty)\rightarrow[-\infty,\infty)$ are strictly increasing in their second variable $m$, $f$ has polynomial growth in $m$, and $m_{0}$ is a strictly positive probability density.
 As is standard, we work on the flat $d$-dimensional torus $\mathbb{T}^{d}=\text{\ensuremath{\mathbb{R}^{d}/\mathbb{Z}^{d}}}$ to avoid additional technicalities with spatial boundary conditions.

-MFG were introduced by Lasry and Lions \cite{LasryLions,Lions}, and at the same time, in a particular setting, by Caines, Huang, and Malhamé \cite{caines}.
+MFG were introduced by Lasry and Lions \cite{LasryLions,Lions}, and at the same time, in a particular setting, by Huang, Malhamé, and Caines \cite{caines}.
 They are non-cooperative differential games with infinitely many players, in which the players find an optimal strategy by observing the distribution of the others.
-When the game is completely deterministic, such games are typically modeled by the system (\ref{eq:mfg}), which has been successfully studied in the case where the function $g$ is independent of the density $m$, and a complete theory of weak solutions has been obtained through variational methods by Cardaliaguet and Graber \cite{Cardalaguiet,CardaliaguetGraber,Graber}.
+When the game is completely deterministic, such games are typically modeled by the system (\ref{eq:mfg}), which has been successfully studied in the case where the function $g$ is independent of the density $m$, and a complete theory of weak solutions has been obtained through variational methods by Cardaliaguet, Graber, Porretta, and Tonon \cite{Cardalaguiet,CardaliaguetGraber,CardaliaguetGraberPorrettaTonon,Graber}.

 Our two main contributions are, proving well-posedness when the terminal condition is strictly increasing with respect to $m$, and the attainment of classical solutions under the additional assumption that $f(\cdot,0)\equiv-\infty$.
-When the latter blow-up condition does not hold, we obtain weak solutions that are in line with the variational theory, and they are shown to enjoy higher regularity than in the case $g_{m}\equiv0$, by virtue of the strict monotonicity of $g$.
+When the latter blowup condition does not hold, we obtain weak solutions that are in line with the variational theory, and they are shown to enjoy higher regularity than in the case $g_{m}\equiv0$, by virtue of the strict monotonicity of $g$.

 The precise statements of our main results are as follows.
 We refer to Section \ref{sec:Assumptions-and-general} for the exact assumptions \hyperref[eq:M1]{(M)}, \hyperref[eq:strconv]{(H)}, \hyperref[eq:f polynomial growth]{(F)}, \hyperref[eq: gx control]{(G)}, (\ref{eq:SE}), and (\ref{eq:DE}), to Section \ref{sec:Weak-solutions} for the definition of a weak solution, and to the \hyperref[subsec:Notation]{notation} subsection for the meaning of the function spaces mentioned in the theorems below. \begin{thm} Let $0<\alpha<1$, and assume that \hyperref[eq:M1]{(M)}, \hyperref[eq:strconv]{(H)}, \hyperref[eq:f polynomial growth]{(F)}, \hyperref[eq: gx control]{(G)}, and (\ref{eq:SE}) hold.
 Then there exists a unique classical solution $(u,m)\in C^{3,\alpha}(\overline{Q_{T}})\times C^{2,\alpha}(\overline{Q_{T}})$ to (\ref{eq:mfg}). \end{thm}